Kush134/BugByteLeague_Stealth/README.md

 # How to Install the extension

-0. Download the build/ folder from [here](https://drive.google.com/drive/folders/1Rgn7SwjAYUYvbV8vGjwRazjggD3C0TEE?usp=share_link) and skip to step 4
+0. Download the build/ folder from [here](https://drive.google.com/drive/folders/1Rgn7SwjAYUYvbV8vGjwRazjggD3C0TEE?usp=share_link) and skip to step 4  And i have also added the build folder in this repo itself you can use that also.

 OR